hosseinmoein/DataFrame/README.md

 ```
 <B>The interesting part:</B><BR>
 In case of Pandas, allocating memory + random number generation and calculating means take almost the same time.<BR>
-In case of DataFrame 85% of the time is spent in allocating memory (+ random number generation).
+In case of DataFrame 85% of the time is spent in allocating memory + random number generation.